Hereditary politicians: Philippines

 Political families started becoming more apparent in the national political scene after World War II and gradually turned into hereditary politics, especially in the provinces.
 In 1946, Vicente Sotto became a senator after his brother Filemon Sotto previously held a position in the Senate before the war.
 The 60s saw more frequent instances of relatives getting elected in the Senate such as the election of the brother of then President Ramon Magsaysay; of Magnolia Antonino as Senator after her husband Senator Gaudencio died; of Sergio Osmeña Jr. who was the son of 4th President Sergio Osmeña Sr.; of Gerardo Roxas who was another son of a previous president; and of Benigno Aquino Jr. who was the son of Benigno Sr. During the martial law years, it only became worse as Marcos named his wife Imelda as the governor of Metro Manila while his son Bongbong became the governor of Ilocos Norte.

-In 2014, talks about an anti-political dynasty bill surfaced but it was not received favorably by the public as it was seen as a watered down version that will not eliminate the monopoly of the elites on the political scene.
+In 2014, talks about an anti-political dynasty bill surfaced, but it was not received favorably by the public as it was seen as a watered-down version that would not eliminate the monopoly of the elites on the political scene.

 Corazon Aquino was the wife of former Senator Benigno "Ninoy" Aquino who was assassinated during Martial Law, sparking the celebrated People Power Revolution.
 Cory, as she was fondly referred to, was then elected as the first female president of the Philippines and oversaw the creation of the 1987 Constitution.
 She was named 1987 Woman of the Year by Time Magazine and served for one term in office before being succeeded by Fidel Ramos.
 In 2008, she was diagnosed with cancer and died one year after.
 Cory's funeral procession took over 8 hours as thousands of Filipinos took to the streets to pay their last respects, a proof of her popularity among the public.

 Coincidentally, the year she died was the year when political parties started floating names for their presidential candidates.
 Since Cory Aquino's legacy was still fresh in the public's mind, the Liberal Party took advantage of the resurgence of Aquino's popularity and named her son Noynoy Aquino as their presidential candidate in place of Mar Roxas, the previously announced standard-bearer of the party.
 Noynoy Aquino eventually won the 2010 presidential elections.

-Rodrigo Duterte started serving as mayor of Davao City in 1988 winning consecutive terms until 1998.
+Rodrigo Duterte started serving as mayor of Davao City in 1988, winning consecutive terms until 1998.
 He is known for his strict implementation of law and order policies and became well known for his apparent success in lowering the crime rate of Davao.
 Digong, as he is known by his constituents, issued orders regarding alcohol consumption, prostitution, smoking and firecrackers.
-However, he has long been suspected to be the mastermind behind the infamous vigilante group Davao Death Squad who arbitrarily kills suspected criminals.
-As the current president of the Philippines, Rodrigo has been under fire for his war on drugs campaign which reportedly leads to extrajudicial killings.
+However, he has long been suspected of being the mastermind behind the infamous vigilante group Davao Death Squad which arbitrarily kills suspected criminals.
+As the current president of the Philippines, Rodrigo has been under fire for his war on drugs campaign, which reportedly leads to extrajudicial killings.